thomaserlang/storitch/README.md

 To retrieve the file you simply specify it's hash: `GET /<hash>`.

 If the file is an image you can resize, rotate and/or format it.
-Storitch uses imagemagick as the backend for this.
+Storitch uses imagemagick for this.

 Specify the hash and add a "@" followed by the arguments.